 Worst One-liner: “Sounds like you’ve had a hard life…good thing it’s over!”

 Corey Haim – Prayer For The Rollerboys

-By 1991, Corey Haim was on the decline, and roller blades were on their way to mainstream success.
+By 1991, Corey Haim was on the decline, and rollerblades were on their way to mainstream success.
 And for some reason, a team of producers got together and thought Haim would be a good fit for the rollerblade-apocalypse movie known as Prayer for the Rollerboys.
-Haim stars as a kid who helps a gang of ‘bladers save the world.
+Haim starred as a kid who helps a gang of ‘bladers save the world.
 This film simply should not have been created – ever.

 Worst One-liner: “Speedbagger… Don’t hate me.”

 Dolph Lundgren- Universal Soldier Franchise